 Strategies to Combat Antibiotic Resistance

 Drug resistance is a common issue in drug discovery programs.
 After the long and expensive process of developing a drug, the last thing you want is to find that it doesn’t provide a therapeutic effect.
 Drug resistance is prevalent in bacteria, which have developed ingenious methods to circumvent antibiotics, even giving rise to ‘superbugs’.
-We take look at some mechanisms of microbial drug resistance, as well as strategies in medicinal chemistry to overcome them.
+We take a look at some mechanisms of microbial drug resistance, as well as strategies in medicinal chemistry to overcome them.

 Table of Contents